 Portuguese is the main language and is spoken by all of the native population.
 However, there is also a second language which is located exclusively in the north-easternmost part of Portugal called Mirandese which is recognised as a minority language.
 There are plenty of regional dialects used throughout Portugal that are variations of Portuguese which are separated into northern and southern dialects, although all are recognisable as Portuguese.
 Portugal has also a wide population of people from Brazil, Angola, Cape Verde, so there are many different Portuguese variations spoken in the country.
 The language of education is mainly Portuguese although some lessons may be conducted in English depending on what and where you study.

+There are two kinds of visas required for students who want to study in Portugal.
+There is a short-term visa (referred to as Visa-C) which is for students who apply for a short-term study or course that lasts for 6 months or less.
+There is also a longer-term visa (Visa-D) which is for students who apply for a longer academic study course period.
+Both of these visas need to be applied for at your nearest Portuguese embassy or consulate where they will be processed.
 There are several requirements for a visa application to Portugal, including a valid passport and photograph, letter of acceptance from the university you applied to, proof of health insurance coverage, a valid ticket or travel document to Portugal and confirmation of application fee – this could be up to €170

+During the application process, students are required to prove their proficiency in both Portuguese and English as many courses included elements of both. however, foreign students who wish to study a course taught entirely in English do not have to prove their Portuguese proficiency.
 There is a centralised system in Portugal which allows applications to be made to up to six universities and programmes in order of preference.
 Along with proof of language proficiency you also need to provide transcripts of academic records or equivalents, proof that you have passed an entrance exam and a motivation letter.